ELGAS Knowledge Hub

 This lower pressure is advantageous for some propellant applications.

-Butane has a higher energy content by volume.
+Butane (butane gas) has a higher energy content by volume.

 However, propane energy content is slightly higher by weight but lower by volume.

-This seeming inconsistency of butane vs propane is as a result of the two liquid gases having a different specific gravity.
+This seeming inconsistency of propane vs butane (butane gas) is as a result of the two liquid gases having a different specific gravity.

 Propane, Butane & Isobutane Properties